kojiwell/kojiwell.github.io/docs/essential/git.md

 ### Branch and merge

 List branches.
-The current branch shows with a *
+The current branch is marked with a *

 ``` sh
 git branch